SPF-OST/pytrnsys_gui/readme.md

 conda activate myenv

-conda install pyqt5
+conda install pyqt

 #####Installing
-Clone the repository and run TrnsysGUI/trnsysGUI/core.py
+Clone the repository and run trnsysGUI/GUI.py using the python interpreter of the newly created conda environment myenv.

 #####Dev Notes
 General structure
 A diagram has Blocks and Connections.